vitaly-zdanevich/vitaly-zdanevich/README.md

 and my lecture in Russian https://www.youtube.com/watch?v=hY-1jcBxbbM

 Mostly old documents, about software, games, cities, see [all Wikipedia contributions on one page](https://guc.toolforge.org/?by=date&user=Vitaly+Zdanevich).

+## Browser extensions

+I spent a few years developing them - frontend and backend, one of them - [Intelligent Speaker](https://intelligent-speaker.com/), was [rewarded by Google as one of the best browser extension in 2020](https://devby.io/news/intelligent-speaker-text-to-speech).

+See my lecture about browser extentions (in Russian) https://youtu.be/ybyAbTA7_Tw

 <!--
 **vitaly-zdanevich/vitaly-zdanevich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.